Hero background

 FAQs

-During your stay in Nakuru, you will live in the volunteers' house — a simple but welcoming facility surrounded by greenery, just a few minutes from the south entrance of Lake Nakuru National Park.
-The house consists of four residential units with shared rooms (2–8 people), en-suite bathrooms, and communal areas for socialising and relaxing.
+During your stay in Nakuru you'll be based at the volunteer house, a simple but welcoming place set in greenery a few minutes from the south entrance of Lake Nakuru National Park.
+The house is made up of four units with shared rooms (2–8 people), en-suite bathrooms and common areas to socialise and relax.

-For those looking for more privacy, private rooms with en-suite bathrooms are also available.
-The accommodation has no Wi-Fi or air conditioning, but is designed to offer you an authentic experience connected to local life.
-If you want to stay connected for messages, calls and maps, we recommend using Airalo to purchase an eSIM that can be activated before you leave.
-That way you'll be connected from the moment you arrive.
-You can do so easily by clicking this link.
+For more privacy, private rooms with a private bathroom are also available.
+The accommodation doesn't have Wi-Fi or air conditioning, but it's set up for a real, grounded experience close to local life.
+If you'd like to stay connected for messages, calls and maps, we'd suggest using Airalo to buy an eSIM and have it active before you travel.
+That way you're connected from arrival.
+You can do that easily here.

-Rooms are equipped with beds with provided linen, running water, hot showers, a safe, and a lock.
-Common areas are cleaned on weekends, but every volunteer is encouraged to keep the space tidy and clean.
+Rooms have beds with linen provided, running water, hot showers, a safe and a key.
+The spaces are cleaned at weekends, but every volunteer is encouraged to keep things tidy.

 - Drinking water available